Why is income protection so important for the self-employed?

 - Some other questions you probably have

-- Additional payment while you recover: Depending on the policy, additional costs may also be included in your cover such as rehabilitation expenses, additional benefits for specified injuries and the cost of hiring a professional nurse; all of which can reduce stress and help you focus on getting better and back to work faster.
+- Additional payment while you recover.
+Depending on the policy, you may have coverage for additional costs such as rehabilitation expenses, additional benefits for specified injuries and the cost of hiring a professional nurse.
+This gives you one less thing to stress about and lets you focus on getting better and back to work faster.

-You will generally qualify for income protection if you meet the following requirements:
+Generally, to qualify for income protection you'll meet the following requirements:

 - You're aged between 18-65